mui/toolpad/docs/data/toolpad/concepts/deployment.md

 ## Pre-requisites

+- This guide assumes that you have copied your project folder to the server, and all subsequent commands are run inside it.

-Make sure to add the following scripts to your `package.json`
+- Make sure to add the following scripts to your `package.json`

 ```json
  "scripts": {